To manage traffic flow and ensure the safety of visitors, the Museum has modified its hours of operation until further notice.

 Visitors (both children and adults) touring the property will now be required to follow a one-way, fixed route, starting with a contactless point of entry.
 Due to social distancing guidelines, group and docent-led tours have been replaced with self-guided tour options.
 Visitors may choose either a paper brochure to read as they go through the Museum, or listen to a narrated tour on their own personal device by downloading the free Flagler Museum App (download for iOS / download for Android).
-Complimentary earbuds will be provided if guests arrive without their own, and free Wi-Fi is available.
+Guests are encouraged to bring their own earbuds (complimentary earbuds are available but may not be compatible with all devices).
+Free Wi-Fi is available.
 For children, the Museum offers a printed "Tour and Activity Guide for Kids" with their admission.

 As it was before the closure, the visitor experience continues to include the first and second floors of Whitehall, its grounds and the Flagler Kenan Pavilion, which houses Flagler's Railcar No. 91.
 The Exhibition Gallery on the second floor is also open, as the Museum's Winter Exhibition, Walk This Way: Historic Footwear from the Stuart Weitzman Collection, has been extended until further notice.
 Click here to learn about the Exhibition.